V4Fire/Client/src/core/data/README.md

 myProvider.name('init').get('foo');
 ```

-Please notice that the default V4Fire implementation of a data provider by default sends events for "upd", "add", "del" requests.
+Please notice, that the default V4Fire implementation of a data provider by default sends events for "upd", "add", "del" requests.
 These events have the same name with a methods that produce it.

 3. `method` — a pair of get/set methods for providing a type of a HTTP request: